petersulyok/smfc/docker/Docker.md

 Restart is needed because NVIDIA Container Toolkit modified the `/etc/docker/daemon.json` file, and added the nvidia runtime parameters.

-> For running this docker image on TrueNAs see [issue #107](https://github.com/petersulyok/smfc/issues/107).

 ## Usage #1: docker CLI
 The service can be started:
 ```